 * By bus

 Traveling by bus is the cheapest and easiest way to get around Myanmar.
 Buses depart daily, and cost around US$14-20 from Yangon (12 hours) or US$12 (7-8 hours) from Mandalay.
 There are 2 buses from Bagan, at 7:30 and 19:30; it takes 8,5h to Nyaung Shwe, and costs 11,000 Ks (US$ 8.1).
-Some of the companies in operation are: Famous Traveller Express and Khyne Mandalay Express.
+You can buy your ticket at Famous Traveller Express or Myanmar Bus Ticket.

 * By train